openedx/open-edx-proposals/oeps/processes/oep-0055/decisions/0001-use-backstage-to-support-maintainers.rst

           title: "Deployed Site"
           icon: "Web"
       annotations:
-        # Annotation keys and values can be whatever you want.
+        # (Optional) Annotation keys and values can be whatever you want.
-        # We use it in open edx to have a comma separated list of github user
+        # We use it in Open edX repos to have a comma-separated list of GitHub user
         # names that might be interested in changes to the architecture of this
         # component.
         openedx.org/arch-interest-groups: "feanil"